Symptoms and treatments for a bulging disc

 Bulging disc symptoms

-Bulging discs themselves are generally not a cause of discomfort.
+Bulging discs are generally not a cause of discomfort.
 For most people, issues arise when the bulging disc starts to push on a nerve root or the spinal cord itself.
 This can cause symptoms such as:

 - Muscle weakness